fessuoyM/n_dim_array_container/readMe.txt

 Conatiner for arrays in C++.
 Designed to maintain speed and support multiple dimensions.
 It also will support some basic matrix math.

 ToDoList:
+This will use a nested approach which is more effiecent and will allow for multiDim views to bee more functional.
+Will need to keep track of the original aarray with the source for meemory control and to properly prevent memory leaks
 -Array indexing
 --Will also ned to fix operations to stop using memoryBlock and use arr instead so that array views can be used in operations --Add logical indexing and array indexing to the []operator overloaded state if allowed --Looks like sequntial indexing is faster anyways rather than trying to make a function to take all dimensional indeecies at once and calculate the offset to use ont he memory block.

 Done:
 -memoryBlock should be initiallized for all the subarrays made in the nDim array